opc-cpvp/sondage-survey-external/README.md

 I am not 100% sure of how they operate but it seems like code get moved around or deleted on their end.

 - Before 1.7.26... they have removed the property 'owner' in survey.onGetQuestionTitle.
 This was breaking our project.
-- From 1.7.26 to 1.7.28: our file upload module was missing the choose file button
+- From 1.7.26 to 1.7.28: our file upload module was missing the choose file button.
+This got fixed at their end.

 ### Where to find Documentation